Pokey LaFarge Mines His Midwestern Roots, Finds 'Something In The Water'

 (SOUNDBITE OF MUSIC)

-GROSS: This is FRESH AIR.
-I'm Terry Gross, back with singer and songwriter Pokey LaFarge.
-He has a new album called "Something In The Water."
-His music is influenced by early blues, country and western swing.
-He brought his guitar to the studio to perform original songs and some songs that influenced him.
+GROSS: This is FRESH AIR, and if you’re just joining us, my guest is singer and songwriter Pokey LaFarge.
+He has a new album called “Something In The Water.”)

-We've been talking about some of the people who influenced you and some of the styles that influenced you.
-And one of those people is Bob Wills, one of the fathers of Western swing - of combining country music and jazz and getting something kind of new out of that.
-So what impact did it have on you when you first heard his band?

-LAFARGE: Sort of the same feeling I get - I put that in the same bin as Jimmie Rodgers, you know, to where it was genre-less.
-I mean, it wasn't called Western swing, I don't think, until the mid-'40s, although they were recording by the early mid-'30s.
-So again, they're playing just what they would call, you know, hillbilly music or country music and other various things, not Western swing.
-It's kind of interesting, you know, people like to draw lines in the sand.
-I prefer to blur those lines, and I think that Western swing does that remarkably.

-LAFARGE: He's the guy you see on Halloween.
-He's not the guy you see on a daily basis.
-You know, I think I've probably seen the devil in things more literally these days or as I've gotten older.
-But, you know, I think a good amount of the devil in your life is healthy.

 GROSS: I'd like you to do another song for us, and this is a song that you wrote and you perform on your new album "Something In The Water."
 It's called "I Wanna Be Your Man."
-Maybe you could tell us a little bit about writing this?
+And maybe you could tell us a little bit about writing this?

-LAFARGE: Well, "Wanna Be Your Man" is one of those tunes where you just kind of write it, and it happens.
-Boom, it's done, you know?
-Other songs, you write bits and pieces of, and you're kind of wondering where the song can go, wondering where the hook is at.
-But with this one, you know, in respects to even the first verse - something's wrong honey, this I know.
-Never seen me this way before.
+LAFARGE: Well, "Wanna Be Your Man" is one of those tunes where you just kind of write it, and it happens - boom, it's done, you know?
+Other songs, you write bits and pieces of, and you're kind of wondering where the hook is at.
+But with this one, you know, in respects to even the first verse - something's wrong honey, this I know, never seen me this way before.
 Hey baby, I wanna be your man.
 And even right then, I was like wanna be your man, that's the hook.
-So just wrote it from there and even automatically the tempo - (imitating tempo) - just like that.
+So then I just wrote it from there and even automatically, the tempo - (imitating tempo) - just like that.
 And I was like, man, that will sound real good with a tuba.
 And if you listen to the record, you'll hear it with a tuba - and first song I've ever recorded with a tuba.
 It just worked out.
 So let's see if we can do this here - "Wanna Be Your Man."

 (Singing) Something's wrong honey, this I know.
 I've never seen you this way before.
 Hey baby, I wanna be your man.
 I can tell you need a friend.
 Step aside, won't you let me in?
 Hey baby, who do you think I am?
 It's late and it's 'bout to pour.
 Your neighbor's tired of me hanging 'round your door.
 I'll say one thing and nothing more.
 I wanna be your man, wanna be your man, wanna be your man, wanna be your man.